 Bistecca is only about steak.
 Literally – it’s the one and only main on the menu.
 And not just any steak, one particular style: bistecca alla fiorentina, or T-bone traditionally cooked, originally in Tuscany, over coals and served rare.

-This is how it works.
-You ask for your steak in weight, at $13 per 100 grams.
+After that, you ask for your steak in weight, at $13 per 100 grams.
 It’s carved in front of the hearth and then a waiter presents the cut at the table, tells you the price, and once you agree it’s whisked away to be cooked.
-You then order sides – maybe some slow-cooked white beans, crunchy potatoes or Italian-style ricotta dumplings.
+Then, there are sides – maybe some slow-cooked white beans, crunchy potatoes or Italian-style ricotta dumplings.

 The kitchen first chars the cut over a flaming mix of charcoal, olive branches and oak, then slides it into the oven before finishing it on the flames again, but this time with a wash of olive oil and steak juice.
 Your meat and sides are then served immediately, probably with a glass of nebbiolo or sangiovese you’ve also ordered.